menaruben/yoru/README.md

 Yoru is not here to save you from C, but to make it easier to use and to get work done.
 This means that I am adding some features like:
 - basic generic data structures without being able to go out of bounds
     - static array
+    - linked list / queue
+    - stack
     - dynamic array
+    - treemap
-    - hash map
+    - hash map and hash set
-    - linked list
-    - queue
-    - stack
-    - tree with preorder, inorder and postorder traversals+visitors
 - strings, string builders and other string utilities
 - some typedefs i enjoy using like `uint8_t` = `u8`
 - allocators
     - arena allocator
+    - might add more in the future...
 - some math utilities like an actual modulo function (because C's `%` operator is not a modulo operator but a remainder operator)
 - and probably a lot more when I think of other things I want to add